-If you want to record, edit, and caption YouTube reaction videos on the go, check out Clipchamp's iOS app.
+If you want to record, edit, and caption YouTube reaction videos on the go, check out the iOS app for Clipchamp.

 Can I add background music to a YouTube reaction video?

-Yes.
-Add royalty-free audio to any YouTube reaction video with our free audio library.
+Easily add royalty-free audio to any YouTube reaction video using the free stock audio library.
 Just make sure to turn down the volume of your background music so it doesn’t overpower the video's original audio.

 Are YouTube reactions fair use?

-If you’re reacting to another creator's video on YouTube, you may receive a copyright strike for publishing the video.
-When downloading and reacting to YouTube videos, always be sure to get permission from the owner.
-Uploading reaction videos to YouTube isn’t illegal, but the video may risk being taken down or demonetized.
-Make sure to correctly attribute the video you're reacting to in your video description box.
+If you’re reacting to another creator’s video on YouTube, you may receive a copyright strike for publishing the video.
+Before downloading a video from YouTube, make sure to seek permission from the creator or owner of the video.
+Uploading reaction videos to YouTube isn’t illegal, but the video may risk being taken down or demonetized if permission isn’t granted.
+Always mention the original creator in the video's description.
 Creators can dispute and appeal reaction video copyright strikes under the making claims section using YouTube’s Copyright Management tool.

 Whether you’re reacting to a gameplay or fitness video, create engaging and high-quality videos for free with Clipchamp.